Political risk analyst

 Professional development

-You could also undertake further postgraduate study in a relevant subject, such as a Masters in risk, international relations or security studies, or to specialise in an area such as risk and finance or insurance.
+If you don't already have a Masters, you could consider studying for a postgraduate degree in risk, international relations or security studies, or specialise in an area such as risk and finance or insurance.

 Search postgraduate courses in risk.